 Prolactin Serum Test

-The Prolactin Serum Test is the first test for the work-up of galactorrhea (inappropriate lactation) also useful in the diagnosis of headaches and visual disturbances.
+The Prolactin Test is the first test for the work-up of galactorrhea (inappropriate lactation) also useful in the diagnosis of headaches and visual disturbances.

 A Prolactin Serum Test measures the prolactin level in the blood.
 The prolactin test is typically ordered to diagnose galactorrhea, or abnormal lactation, but can also be useful in the diagnosis of headaches and visual disturbances.